It’s a divide and conquer strategy.

 He adds: “China first moves ahead with litigation against the weaker party which appears little interested in defending itself and ensuring the continued possibility of treating China as the non-market economy it is.”

-If it ends up that the E.U. grants China market status but the United States and other nations do not, Europe will be placed at a huge disadvantage, as AEGIS notes in the video below:
+If it ends up that the E.U. grants China market status but the United States and other nations do not, Europe will be placed at a huge disadvantage, as AEGIS notes.

 Unfair Chinese imports have devastated entire industries in the United States.
 Tens of thousands of steelworkers have faced layoffs because of Chinese imports.
 The aluminum industry also has been left devastated because of unfair Chinese imports, forcing The Aluminum Association to file its first-ever trade case last week in an attempt to level the playing field.